-Attendance and participation: I expect you to be at every class meeting on time, unless you've talked to me about having to be absent for technological or other reasons.
+Attendance and participation: I expect you to be at every class meeting on time, unless you've talked to me about having to be absent or late.
 However, tardiness or absence will have no (direct) effect on your grade, unless of course you miss a midterm.